inialum/inialum-error-notification-service/app/README.md

 ### OpenAPI Specification

 OpenAPI Specification (OAS) is a standard, language-agnostic interface to RESTful APIs.
-This service uses OAS to describe its API and it is powered by [Zod OpenAPI Hono
+This service uses OAS to describe its API and it is powered by [Zod OpenAPI Hono](https://github.com/honojs/middleware/tree/main/packages/zod-openapi).
-](https://github.com/honojs/middleware/tree/main/packages/zod-openapi).
 The service hosts the OAS file on `/schema/v1` endpoint.

 ### Swagger UI